Homage-Shah/Homage-Shah/README.md

 ## Hi there 👋
-Myself Homage Shah I come from partapur district banswara of rajasthan currently i am studying in Mukesh Patel institute of technology of NMIMS UNIVERSITY
+Myself Homage Shah I come from partapur district banswara of rajasthan currently i am studying BTech CS in Mukesh Patel institute of technology of NMIMS UNIVERSITY